zyocum/IAA/README.md

 # IAA
 A few scripts for computing inter-annotator agreement for MAE/MAI XMLs.

-`cohen.py` : Methods for computing Cohen's kapp coefficient
+`cohen.py` : Methods for computing Cohen's kappa coefficient

 `corpus.py` : Module for working with collections of documents